ThongKun/Text-Editor/README.md

-#this is a simple text editor built in HTML, CSS, VanillaJS
+#this is a simple text editor built in HTML, CSS, VanillaJS.

 #Demo: https://thongkun.github.io/Text-Editor/